Rutgers Firmly Planted on Central Park Turf

 The relationship is a two-way street; CPC's standing as a world-renowned park manager has also proven to be a tremendous resource for Rutgers and its students.

-Murphy, who has been on the Plant Biology and Pathology Department faculty for 21 years, said he takes classes on field trips to Central Park because "it has one of the most advanced management systems I've ever seen.
+Murphy, who has been in the Plant Biology Department faculty for 21 years, said he takes classes on field trips to Central Park because "it has one of the most advanced management systems I've ever seen.
 For me, it's a field lab and there's a lot to be learned there."

 Rutgers and CPC run internship programs that give students hands-on experience in Central Park.
 Last summer, Dev Saha, a Rutgers senior double majoring in agriculture science and environmental business, worked alongside Central Park staffers and interacted with the public visiting the park – an experience he'd not had at other gardens.

 "Being park ambassadors was a big part of it," said Saha, noting visitors inquired about projects the staff and interns were working on.
 "For us to have that experience was really awesome."
 A plant lover, the 22-year-old Hillsborough resident plans to start his own nursery.